erickillian/sia-labrover/README.md

 This will run a docker image inside linux that is running ROS2

-Next close out of this docker image.
+Next close out of this docker image, as this is just to verify that docker is working on the device.

+# ROS2 Custom Docker Setup

 There are some issues with things running inside this docker container so modifications needed to be made.
 I made a custom Dockerfile which runs these modifications as well as a custom volume inside the docker container to store any custom code which we might want to run.